 I just dispose of them.
 Once they have been used to make stock, they have been well stripped of both flavour and nutritional value.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

-- Water to cover (I used 3 litres)
+- Water to cover approx. 3 litres/3 quarts

 - Bring to a boil and then immediately reduce heat to bring the stock to a low simmer.